mParticle/docs/src/pages/guides/platform-guide/calculated-attributes/index.md

 * Unique game titles played
 * Unique product categories viewed in the last 30 days

-### Calculation Formats
+### Calculation Details
-The following table defines the data types produced by each calculation.
+The following table defines the details of all supported calculations.
 All timestamp values are in ISO 8601 format in the UTC timezone.
 Several calculations produce results with types that depend on the type of the event attribute selected, for example `First Value` will return a string if the event attribute selected is a string.

 Group | Calculation Type  | Format | Example | Speed
 ---| ---|---|--| ----